wgnrto/uniteye/README.md

 ![](./Documentation/Images/VisuallizerInspector.png)

-The main purpose of this component is to visualize all the tracking features of HolisticBarracuda, namely the face mesh, pose and hand tracking.
+The main purpose of this component is to visualize all the tracking features of HolisticBarracuda, namely the face mesh, pose, and hand tracking.
 We currently only utilize the face mesh for our eye tracking, but you might want to use more features from HolisticBarracuda in your project!
 This component is disabled by default as its main purpose is debugging and will degrade the frame rate when enabled.
 Most settings should be left standard, but you can play around with the `Holistic Inference Type` to check out the different tracking options.

 #### Gaze:
 This is our main component that handles the entire eye-tracking pipeline.